Last reviewed 19 October 2020

 A small number of people who have epilepsy as part of a syndrome or other medical condition, may be prescribed medicines that can weaken the immune system.
 These include steroids and everolimus, a medicine taken by some people with tuberous sclerosis complex.
 If you are taking these medicines, speak to your doctor for advice.

 The Department of Health and Social Care is working with drug companies to minimise any impact of coronavirus on drug supplies.
 Drug companies have already built up stockpiles of medicines in preparation for Brexit and have now been asked to maintain this level of stockpiling.
 This should mean medicines will continue to be available, even if there are temporary disruptions to the supply chain.
-We don’t currently know of any coronavirus-related drug shortages.
 If we find out about any shortages of epilepsy medicines, we will post these on our Drugwatch webpage.

 If your child has epilepsy alone and no other health conditions then they are unlikely to be at increased risk from coronavirus.
 In general, children appear to be less severely affected by coronavirus than adults.
 But if your child has complex epilepsy or other conditions alongside their epilepsy, you may wish to ask their doctor or epilepsy nurse for advice.

-You’ll need to stay at home (self-isolate) if you or someone you live with has symptoms of coronavirus.
+You’ll need to stay at home and not leave home for any reason (self-isolate) if you or someone you live with:

-The NHS has issued stay-at-home advice including how long to stay home for.
+The NHS has issued advice about self-isolating including how long to stay home for.
 In addition, if you have epilepsy it’s a good idea to think about:

 Keeping in touch

-If you live alone, have a plan to keep in regular contact with friends, family members or neighbours while self-isolating.
+If you live alone, keep in regular contact with friends, family members or neighbours while self-isolating.
 You could ask them to contact you regularly by phone or text to check you are ok.
 This is especially important if you have uncontrolled seizures.

 Look after your emotional wellbeing